About

 Lightning Infrastructure Engineer | Lightning Labs

 Top contributor to LND, the most widely-deployed Lightning Network implementation.
-My work centres on shipping protocol upgrades and large database migrations safely across a live peer-to-peer network of thousands of nodes.
-I also lead major features in the Lightning Terminal and Lightning Node Connect developer tooling.
+My work centred on shipping protocol upgrades and large database migrations safely across a live peer-to-peer network of thousands of nodes.
+I also led major features in the Lightning Terminal and Lightning Node Connect developer tooling, and was a core contributor to Wavelength, a self-custodial bitcoin payments toolkit for applications and agents.

 Selected highlights:

-- LND graph SQL migrationβ leading the multi-PR epic moving LNDβs graph database to SQL.
+- LND graph SQL migration— led the multi-PR epic moving LND’s graph database to SQL.
 One batch-fetching rework took

 Software Engineer | Luno